A general nonlinear characterization of stochastic incompleteness: Introduction

 In the following, in order to prove some auxiliary intermediate results, we will focus on suitable elliptic and parabolic problems posed on \emph{bounded smooth domains}.
-We recall that $ E \subset M $ is a bounded smooth (or regular) domain if it is a precompat open and connected set whose boundary $ \partial E $ is an $ (n-1) $-dimensional submanifold.
+More precisely, we say that $ E \subset M $ is a bounded smooth (or regular) domain if it is a precompact, open and connected set whose boundary $ \partial E $ is an $ (N-1) $-dimensional submanifold.
 In this case, $ \partial E $ is naturally orientable, and it is thus well defined an outward (smooth) normal vector field that we denote by $ \nu $.
-A Riemannian manifold $ M $ always admits a \emph{regular exhaustion}, namely an increasing sequence of bounded smooth domains $ \{ E_k \}$ such that $ \bigcup_k E_k = M $.
+We point out that, when dealing with $ \partial E $, the reference measure is implicitly assumed to be $\s$.
+A connected noncompact Riemannian manifold $ M $ always admits a \emph{regular exhaustion}, namely a sequence of bounded smooth domains $ \{ E_k \} \subset \mathcal{P}(M) $ such that $ E_{k} \Subset E_{k+1} $ and $ \bigcup_k E_k = M $.
 For further references in this regard, see e.g.~\cite[Subsection 2.1]{GMP-tams} or the monograph \cite{Lee}.
-Note that if $M$ is complete and there exists $ o \in M $ with empty cut locus, then one can simply pick $ E_k = B_k(o) $.
+Note that if $M$ is complete and there exists $ o \in M $ with empty cut locus (or even empty away from a compact set), one can simply choose $ E_k = B_k(o) $.
+In order to avoid redundancy, when we say ``regular exhaustion'' we implicitly mean a \emph{regular exhaustion of $M$}.

 The paper is organized as follows.
-In Section \ref{aux} we collect some crucial comparison principles for very weak solutions, subsolutions and supersolutions to localized versions of \eqref{eqe} and \eqref{pp}.
-These results are quite delicate because of the distributional sense in which the corresponding problems are understood, and to our knowledge they are completely new in the wide class of nonlinearities we deal with.
-The corresponding proofs are deferred to Section \ref{comparison-ell} for the elliptic case and to Section \ref{comparison-par} for the parabolic one, in order to make the paper more readable.
-The proofs of all our main results are contained in Section \ref{proof}, and can essentially be read independently of Sections \ref{comparison-ell}--\ref{comparison-par}.
+In Section \ref{aux} we collect some crucial local comparison principles for very weak solutions, subsolutions and supersolutions to localized versions of \eqref{eqe} and \eqref{pp}, along with related fundamental existence results.
+The corresponding proofs are quite technical because of the distributional sense in which the problems are understood and the very general nonlinearities we treat.
+For the sake of readability, they have been deferred to Section \ref{comparison-ell} (elliptic) and Section \ref{comparison-par} (parabolic).
+The proofs of all our main results are contained in Section \ref{proof}, and basically they can be read independently of Sections \ref{comparison-ell} and \ref{comparison-par}.